kuzzleio/kuzzle-plugin-cluster/README.md

 This plugin adds a cluster mode to Kuzzle.

+## Compatiblity

+The 1.x version of this plugin are compatible with Kuzzle v1.0.0-RC.8 and upper.

 ## How to set it up

 At the time this document is written, this plugin is working using the following dependencies: